 Conservation issues/actions: Currently, populations of Chilean flamingo are declining.
-Flamingo species are reliant on adequate rainfall to initiate mating season behaviors.
+Flamingo species are reliant on adequate water levels to initiate mating season behaviors.
 Alterations in rainfall patterns due to climate change and the use of water for lithium mining decreases the water in the salars (salt flats) where these flamingos live.
 Additionally, nest site disturbance and illegal taking of eggs decrease reproduction success.
 Your efforts in taking a stand against illegal wildlife trade, and incorporating behaviors and life-style choices to reduce your carbon footprint helps mitigate any population disturbance for flamingo species across South America.
 Since lithium is the main component of most rechargeable batteries, you can help flamingos by buying lithium-containing electronic devices only when necessary, not just when there’s a new version out.
 You can also support companies who recycle lithium, which is possible but not widely done due to its current expense and inefficiency.
 Finally, you can support companies who try to harvest lithium sustainably, without harming flamingo habitat.

 At the Zoo: